codeRSH/learngit/README.md

 # Learning Git

-## 23/04/2020

 Alright guys.
-So today I am going to learn git.
+So this is a tutoral to learn git.
 While I have learnt it many times, I want to this time also document it properly, so that I don't end up forgetting it once more.

 Now I don't use it often so it's OK if I do forget some of the syntax.
-But the idea here is that, to have a *self created* ready reference of the things I should know and why I should do it.
-Because the thing with git is that while learning the basic commands of git is easy, I end up forgetting the underlying philosphy or reason to do something.
+But the idea here is to have a *self created* ready reference of the things I should know and why I should do it.
+Because the thing with git is that while learning the basic commands is easy, I end up forgetting the underlying philosphy or reason to do something.
 That then just doesn't work with me.

 Alright, enough said.
 Let's get started.

-OK so the way I plan to learn it is to use **gitimmersion** site.
+OK so the way I plan to learn it is to use **Git Immersion** site.
 And probably this document itself can be used to just learn the basics of the git syncing.

 ## Setting up Name and Email and other settings